tamucc-comp-bio/classroom_repo_2025/assignments/assignment_8.md

 ```

-Note: R for Data Science has been updatd more recently than the solutions, so the numbering or even the questions may not always match between exactly between the two.
+Note: R for Data Science has been updated more recently than the solutions, so the numbering or even the questions may not always match between exactly between the two.

 ---